-In an ideal world, your inbound content should be like the Yellow Brick Road in The Wizard of Oz, a shiny, glittering, well-posted path that ultimately leads your customer to where they need to be — your business.
+In an ideal world, your marketing content should be like the Yellow Brick Road in The Wizard of Oz, a shiny, glittering, well-posted path that ultimately leads your customer to where they need to be — your business.

 To ensure that the customer doesn’t get lost along the way, your content must constantly address:

 - Who is the person buying your product?

 - Where are they in the buying process?

 The best way to do this is by mapping your content to your buyer's persona and journey, which is also known as persona mapping.
 Persona mapping means linking the right content, to the right people, at the right time.
 You think about who your ideal buyer is, and once you have established that, you look at how the content you create will help them solve their problem.

 A buyer persona is a fictional representation of members of your target audience.
 There may be more than one buyer persona - especially in b2b land where the decision making can be very involved.